-Most of the cheap options will be online-based phone plans, where you pay either a fixed amount per month or pay-as-you-go for the services.
-Sim-cards are very cheap in Denmark compared to all other countries, but the price will vary depending on how much you talk and how much traffic and data you want on your phone.
+Most of the cheap phone options will be online-based phone plans, where you pay either a fixed amount per month or payas-you-go for the services.

+Sim-cards are very cheap in Denmark compared to other countries, but the price will vary depending on how much you talk and the amount of data you use.